 OPC UA Workshop 2019 Autumn, Germany

 Prosys will organize the OPC UA Workshop, October 22-24 in Munich, Germany.
-The workshop is held in later confirmed Hilton hotel.
+The workshop is held at Hilton Munich City.

 You can select one, two or three days of training.
 Training will cover the basics of OPC UA for experts and software developers.
 The workshop is built around hands-on tasks for using and also for developing OPC UA applications.